angry-goose-initiative/irve/README.md

 Likely this method will be removed soon in favour of `cmake`

+## Info About the IRVE RISC-V Environment

+### Memory Map

+Lower 64MiB of memory is RAM.

+Address 0xFFFFFFFF can be used for outputting text (write bytes, then flush to the screen as a new line when \n is written)

+### Reset and Interrupts

+The entry point is hardcoded to be 0x00000000.
+It will stay like this for backwards compatibility with assembly (plus it makes writing assembly more intuitive).

+MTVEC is fixed and pointing to 0x00000004.
+It is currently not vectored but may become so in the future.

+In effect, this starting part of memory "acts" like a RISC-V vector table, but it also includes a pseudo reset vector as the first entry!

 ## How to cross compile manually

 Step 0: Install a cross compiler for RISC-V (it is easiest if you make it default to RV32IMA with `--with-arch=rv32ima` and `--with-abi=ilp32`